vlmikov/The-wall/README.md

 ## The Wall

-The Wall program is created
+The Wall is a rest API program that keeps track of material quantities and cost for the construction of the 30-foot wall.

+Django and Django Rest Framework
+DB: PostgreSQL

+*configuration -  valid input data

 1. ["GET","POST"] /create_wall_configuration/

-    GET  => Return all valid configurations
+    GET  => Fetch all valid configurations*

-    POST => Validate and save configurations
+    POST => Validate and save configxurations*

 2. ["GET", "PUT", "DELETE"] /create_wall_configuration/